DEFRA/software-development-standards/docs/processes/github_security_alerts.md

 - a link to the bypass request
 - a brief explanation of why the protection should be bypassed

-## Security alerts
+## Code security alerts

-In addition to secret scanning, GitHub can raise other security alerts on your repo, which can be seen under the **Security** tab.
+In addition to secret scanning, GitHub can raise other security alerts on your code, which can be seen under the **Security** tab in your repository.

 We expect repository owners to be regularly reviewing these alerts and actioning them - either fixing the issue or dismissing it with a reason.